aftabahmedd10/Face-Mask-Detection/README.md

 # Face-Mask-Detection

   The goal is to predict whether the person is wearing Face Mask or not using Deep Learning.
 Here I used the concept of Transfer Learning.
 I used ResNet50 model to predict the images.
+The model is deployed using Flask App.

 # Data Set